British Antarctic Survey

 Funded by the National Environment Research Council, the eminent British Antarctic Survey delivers and enables cutting discoveries in the Polar Regions.

 K e y S t a t s

 Solar Used Onsite

 BAS is an institute funded by the Natural Environment Research Council to deliver cutting edge investigations into the Polar Regions.
 The owners of the site saw an opportunity to regain some of their electricity costs by placing solar PV arrays over their car parking lot.
 They decided to invest in solar carports and make the most of their available space to allow them to generate their own source of renewable energy.
 This is to be used by the organisation to power their building, or provide an electric vehicle charging facility to their staff and visitors.

 To achieve this objective, we were appointed to erect a solar carport and cycle shelter at their site in Cambridge.
 The client was driven by meeting sustainable development goals, creating a more pleasant, safe place to park, expand and secure their cycling facilities and implement EV charging points to encourage staff uptake of electric vehicles.

-The array, stretching over 96 car parking spaces, should cut the site’s carbon footprint by over 90.6 tonnes per year as well as contributing towards the BAS environmental objectives, and encouraging alternative travel methods (EV and bike).
+The array, stretching over 96 car parking spaces, should cut the site’s carbon footprint by over 109,388kg per year (1st year), contributing towards the BAS environmental objectives, and encouraging alternative travel methods (EV and bike).
 The carpark was originally planted with shrubs and flowers in beds around car parking spaces.
 They were removed temporarily to allow construction of the carport, with the intention of reinstating the vegetation after the construction to retain biodiversity.